SuminizZ/SuminizZ.github.io/_posts/papers/gnn/2023-07-08-dl_on_graphs_1.md

 #### **1.1.1.
 Graph Neural Networks (GNNs)**

 <br/>

+- Extends a existing recurrent neural network for processing the data represented in graph domains.

 - Encode graph structural information where the node $\large v_{n}$ is represented as a low-dimensional state vector $\large x_{n}$ (denoted as $\large s_{n}$ in paper)